 - Hardpoints for weapons do not require to be attached to parent node hardpoints.
 You can just as well attach a hardpoint directly to the root node.
-Example: Bbee.SOD. - The mesh nodes do not need to be part of a geometry node.
+Example: Bbee.SOD. - hpxy is not a hard defined definition for (weapon) hardpoints at all.
+In the Fscout.sod file there is not hardpoints node, but instead the nodes are child elements of a node named hp20.
+So neither the name of the parent node is a hard requirement, nor are hp nodes strictly weapon hardpoints. - The mesh nodes do not need to be part of a geometry node.
 They can just as well be attached to the root node.
 Example: Bbee.SOD.